Set Yourself Up For Failure

 2. Add any commitments I already have on my calendar to the left column.

-3. For each task in the right column, estimate how long it’s going to take and find a spot for it in the left column.
-For extra points, schedule the most important tasks during the most productive hours.
+3. For each task in the right column, estimate how long it will take and find a spot for it in the left column.
+Schedule the most important tasks during the most productive hours for extra points.

 4. Cross any tasks I couldn’t fit in my day.